Guidelines and FAQs

 2. The Administrator evaluates each case for eligibility and processes them (usually within 2 weeks).

-3. A cheque with corresponding paperwork requesting receipts is sent within a month.
+3. A cheque with corresponding paperwork requesting receipts is sent to the probation officer or caseworker.

 4. Unsuccessful applications are notified.